 Dr. Jolene Brighten says in her book, Beyond the Pill, that blood sugar balance is the “crux” of everything hormonal, and this can be particularly affected by high levels of testosterone.
 Blood sugar dysregulation, she says, can cause the ovaries to kick out more testosterone and lead to PCOS symptoms.

-Of note, Dr. Brighten says a lot of women experience a surge in testosterone when they go off the birth control pill, which most women do before they try to get pregnant.
-She says the pill suppresses testosterone, but when someone goes off the pill, they suddenly find themselves with too much testosterone.
+Of note, Dr. Brighten says many women experience a surge in testosterone when they go off the birth control pill, which most women do before they try to get pregnant.
+She says the pill suppresses testosterone, but when someone goes off it, they suddenly find themselves with too much testosterone.

 This phenomenon is known as post-pill PCOS, although it may not really be PCOS.
 These women experience spikes in their testosterone, which leads to acne and hair loss, and forces many women to go back on the pill to manage – or dare I say, mask – their symptoms.
 It also leads to the misdiagnosis of PCOS.